jfdona23/dns-to-dot/README.md

 ### Choices
 * __Socket__: Since I don't know how queries will be submitted I've opted for _socket_ library and test my code using _dig_.
 * __Dnspython__: Is a well known DNS toolkit and well documented.
-* __Logging__ as log library: Is more powerfull that a simple _print_ function and is easy to implement.
+* __Logging__: Is more powerfull that a simple _print_ function and is easy to implement.
 Also I've more control on the messages shown.
+* __Multiprocessing__: Easy way to implement multiprocessing with python.
 * __Pydantic__: _(Discarded)_ I usually choose this one to map dictionary structures as objects and improve code readibility and type validation, but in this case the structure is quite simple and it only adds a lot of complexity into the main code.

 ### Security Concerns